Kumana National Park Bird Watching Safari Tour

 This has been the most significant breeding and nesting place for birds in the park.
 One can witness a few other highlights during the peak season:

-- Painted Stork diving into large flocks in the shallow waters
+- Painted Storks gather in large flocks in the shallow waters.

-- Herons and egrets flocking to the wetlands
+- Herons and egrets flock to the wetlands.

-This spot is the center of attraction for bird watchers at Kumana National Park.
+This spot is the centre of attraction for bird watchers at Kumana National Park.

 Kumana National Park Location and District